GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Whether Ryan and Nienke actually made out in late September, and if so, when and under what mutual understanding.
 - Whether Ryan and Nienke were hooking up, as Olivia suspected.
+- Whether Ryan consciously understood his high-effort friendship with Nienke as courtship, or whether the romantic hope was only partly acknowledged.
+- Whether Nienke understood the degree to which Ryan's investment may have been romantic rather than purely platonic.
 - Whether Nienke intentionally drove away or discouraged other women Ryan was seeing through salsa/dance, or whether that was Olivia's interpretation of a more ambiguous social dynamic.
 - What Ryan and Briana discussed in verbal therapy sessions, including Nienke, suicide risk, medication adherence, and accountability.
 - Whether Ryan took Lexapro consistently, at what dose, when he started/stopped, and how it affected him.